-Mildred was survived by her daughter, Marcia Patton and her husband, Ron, Kensett; two grandchildren, Lacey and Brandon Patton, Kensett; one brother, Johnnie Bitker and his wife, Dolly, Tuscon, Arizona, a half sister, Geraldine Kalaplastos, Lowell, Arkansas; and several nieces and nephews.
+Mildred was survived by her adopted daughter, Marcia Patton, and Marcia’s husband, Ron, of Kensett; two grandchildren, Lacey and Brandon Patton, Kensett; one brother, Johnnie Bitker and his wife, Dolly, Tuscon, Arizona; a half sister, Geraldine Kalaplastos, Lowell, Arkansas; a sister-in-law, Karen Bitker; and several nieces and nephews.

-Mildred was preceded in death by her parents; her stepmother, Mabel Bitker; her husband, Gunner; one sister Gladys Dahl Urbatch; and one brother, Morrie Bitker.
+Mildred was preceded in death by her parents; her stepmother, Mabel Bitker; her husband, Gunder; one sister, Gladys Dahl Urbatch; and one brother, Morrie Bitker.